Changissnz/nu_merchant_principal/README.md

 challenges.
-For a particular system that is argued to persist in the way of a flat line, rhetoric attempts to persuade by noting the surviving ideals, outlooks, and practices that have continued on, whether intactly or through "evolved" forms, that the body labeled a system now is associated with in the same vein as the body of the past that was under a similar labeling.
+For a particular system that is argued to persist in the way of a flat line, rhetoric attempts to persuade by noting the surviving ideals, outlooks, and practices that have continued on, whether intactly or through "evolved" forms, for the body labeled a system now to be associated with, in the same vein, as the body of the past that was under a similar labeling.
 Passivity is a factor that presents itself through many variables in systems growth.
 Honest attempts to understand alliance in the systematic sense